Paolo Carta: Career

 He has collaborated with several greats of Italian song, including Adriano Celentano, Eros Ramazzotti, Alexia, Fabio Concato, Riccardo Cocciante, Max Pezzali, Gianni Morandi.
-He has also collaborated with international artists such as Whitney Houston, Manhattan Transfer, Lionel Richie y Gloria Gaynor.
+He has also collaborated with international artists such as Whitney Houston, Manhattan Transfer, Lionel Richie and Gloria Gaynor.

 Paolo began his public performance around the age of 10, for the fifth grade end of the year party and subsequently studied classical guitar for eight years.
 He is very open to all musical genres although his nature is mainly rock.
 In the period 1986–1987 he was a substitute guitarist for Banco del Mutuo Soccorso and was part of the official group that recorded the album Il Banco presents Francesco Di Giacomo in 1989 and also toured with them.

 In 1987–1988 he collaborated on Adriano Celentano's album titled Il re degli ignoranti, later published in 1991, he participated in the Fantastico 8 television program that he hosted in that period and in his tour of Russia.
 His artistic career continued in 1989 when he began collaborating as a musician for several Italian song characters including Luca Barbarossa on the album Al di là del muro in 1989, Eros Ramazzotti and Max Pezzali.
 In 1989 he released his first album, Preguntas which contains 10 unpublished songs.
 In the texts we also find Bruno Lauzi.
 In 1990 he took part in Massimo Bizzarri's promotional tour.
 In 1992 he participated in the tour of Luca Barbarossa where Paolo was in charge of the arrangements, which also produced a live performance titled Vivo.
 From 1988 to 1996 he participated as a guitarist in some musical themes of the cartoons broadcast on the Mediaset networks.

 As a guitarist in 1989 he also collaborated with Pinuccio Pirazzoli on the soundtrack for the second season of the cult series Fininvest Don Tonino with Andrea Roncato, Gigi Sammarchi and Manuel De Peppe under the direction of Fosco Gasperi.

 In 1995 he began his collaboration with Dhamm: he produced his first record on the Italian label EMI and, later, he played with them and conducted the orchestra in two different editions of the Sanremo Music Festival.
 Later he also embarks on a solo career, but later he decides that being a singer is not his true passion, but playing and producing.
 In 1997, after having passed the selections by winning the first night of Sanremo Giovani 1996, she qualified for the 1997 Sanremo Music Festival and participated in the New Proposals category with the song Non si mai dire... mai.